gitter-badger/luda/site/html/_utilities/display.md

 ## Introduction
-Display utilities are classes for changing the value of the `display` property.
+Display utilities are classes for setting the value of the `display` property.
 The `display` property is widely used in front-end development, if you're not familiar with it, please read [this tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/display) at first.